aehlke/tag-it/README.markdown

 ### onTagExists (function, Callback)

 Triggered when attempting to add a tag that has already been added in the widget.
-The callback receives a null event, and an object containing the properties `existingTag` and `duringInitialization`, since technically you could try to preload duplicate tags during the widget initialization.
+The callback receives a null event, and an object containing the properties `existingTag` and `bFireEvents`, since technically you could try to preload duplicate tags during the widget initialization.

 If the **allowDuplicates** option is enabled, this will not be triggered.